 This isn’t the first time that concerns about a possible sovereign insolvency inside the euro area have weakened the single currency.
 A similar event occurred at the peak of the Greek crisis: In just a few months (November 2009 to May 2010), the euro fell about 22 percent against the dollar.
 As we noted at the time, a weaker euro was needed to complement Greece’s fiscal consolidation to avoid a deep recession.
 This would have been beneficial because, as is the case with Italy, more than 50 percent of Greece’s exports are sold outside the euro area.

 Yet the pressure on the euro eased because markets rapidly concluded that Greece wasn’t big enough to bring down the monetary union.
-They understood that if the euro were to regain lost value, Greece might collapse, but the euro would survive.
+They understood that if the euro were to regain lost value, might collapse, but the euro would survive.
 In less than a year, the euro regained all it had lost.

 The same calculus doesn’t apply to Italy.
 Markets understand that a failure of fiscal consolidation by the government in Rome is likely to mean the end of the euro.
 It’s less clear that they understand that a weak currency will make the consolidation a success, and save the euro.